hashicorp/vault/website/source/docs/concepts/seal.html.md

 key and require another unseal process to restore it.
 Sealing only requires a single operator with root privileges.

-This way, if there is a detected intrustion, the Vault data can be locked quickly to try to minimize damages.
+This way, if there is a detected intrusion, the Vault data can be locked quickly to try to minimize damages.
 It can't be accessed again without access to the master key shards.